 RCO₂OH → RCOOH + [O]

-The reaction we might use involves the combining of peroxyacetic acid and propene gas.
+The reaction we will examine uses peroxyacetic acid and propene gas.
 See Figure 2.
-Note that the resultant products are de-oxidized, ordinary acetic acid plus the epoxide of propene—more commonly called propylene oxide.
-Yes, there are more practical synthetic methods for the preparation of propylene oxide.
-Our purpose, however, has been one of demonstrating how an epoxide can be prepared in general.
-Now, once prepared, of what value are epoxides (aka oxiranes)?
+Reaction products are acetic acid and the epoxide of propene—propylene oxide.
+While there are more practical commercial methods, this simple reaction is instructive.
+But, once prepared, of what value are epoxides (also called oxiranes)?

 Commercial Epoxide Use

-Perhaps the most important epoxide is also the simplest one, ethylene oxide, (CH₂)₂O.
-It is one of the most diverse starting substances in the field of organic chemistry.
+Perhaps the most valuable epoxide is the simplest one, ethylene oxide, (CH₂)₂O.
+It is of no little importance in the laboratory to the synthetic organic chemist.

 ¹ Symbols for the elements discussed in this article are, for carbon, C, for hydrogen, H, and for oxygen, O.